Rules and regulations

 (a) the person using the pen-reared game birds has an invoice or bill of sale in their possession showing lawful personal possession or ownership of the pen-reared game birds;

-(c) any pheasant released during training must be marked with a visible streamer or tape at least 12 inches in length before being released, and any pheasant killed during training must have the streamer or tape attached when killed.
+(c) any pheasant released during training must be marked with a visible streamer or tape at least 12 inches in length before being released, and any pheasant killed during training must have the streamer or tape attached when killed; and

 (2) Aluminum leg bands may be purchased at any division office.